 ICE is accessible through many ICE kiosks scattered around the installation, and online through various Fort Knox websites.
 The ICE system will be monitored daily to ensure customers requesting a reply will receive their response within 3 working days.

-The Plans, Analysis & Integration (PAI) manages the strategic planning & integration process for the Garrison Command Group.
-Strategic planning sessions are held semi-annually and the Garrison plan is updated annually.
+The PAIO manages the strategic planning and integration process for the Senior Commander.
+Strategic planning sessions are held quarterly and the Installation Strategic Plan is updated annually.
 The plan is a living document that provides a roadmap for current decisions while maintaining the overall focus on long term, continuous improvement.
-It links and aligns the Garrison’s vision, mission, goals, and objectives with the Army Plan and it is the basis for development and implementation of defined Lines of Effort (LOE).
+It links and aligns the Senior Commander's vision, mission, goals, and objectives with the Army's Installation Strategy and it is the basis for development and implementation of defined lines of effort.